 “Frankly, heart surgery is the ultimate physical examination.
 We touch, we feel, we suture - and women are different!”

-HEART FAILURE: Women and men tend to experience different types of heart failure – a life-threatening condition in which the heart cannot pump enough blood throughout the body.
+HEART FAILURE: Women and men tend to experience different types of heart failure – a functional disorder in which the heart cannot pump enough blood throughout the body.
 Women have a higher chance of diastolic dysfunction, which means their hearts become stiff and aren’t able to relax between beats.
 Men are more likely to suffer systolic dysfunction, which means their hearts become weak and floppy and have trouble pumping blood.

 Experts believe this may contribute to women being under-diagnosed with heart problems because diastolic dysfunction is harder to detect.
 A study last year published in the American Journal of Clinical Cardiology found that heart failure also affects women at an older age and often with a stronger heart compared to men.
 This means that while women can live longer with the disease, they also tend to have lower quality of life than men due to greater physical limitations with exercise, more heart failure-related hospital stays and depression.